nanocurrency/nano-docs/docs/integration-guides/websockets.md

-title: Integration Guides - WebSockets
+title: WebSockets Integration Guide
-description: Details for how to integrate with WebSockets for getting notifications from the Nano node
+description: Details for how to integrate with WebSockets for getting notifications from the nano node

 # WebSockets